 MIT ends the research by saying 'Although we recognise that the ultimate focus of most organisations is on customers, companies can benefit from adding employee engagement to their list of priorities'.

-The HR Coach Research Institute also has some interesting data and insight around employee engagement and alignment.
+HR Coach also has some interesting data and insight around employee engagement and alignment.
 Research was conducted of 212 businesses from 2008 to 2011 covering; strategy implementation, employee performance, employee engagement and internal processes - way ahead of the trend.
 Using unique data sets from the STAR Workplace Program to identify emerging trends, this study provided a unique view into the evolutionary nature of work and the barriers and enablers of improvement.
 Through this research a new insight was gained into the multi-dimensional view of engagement.
 Employee engagement is already widely known as critical in achieving organisational success.
-The HR Coach Research Institute also dived further into the field of employer engagement, they found this factor exists within the business sector (organisations with less than 200 employees), they also found that engagement of the business owner is as important as that of the employees.
+HR Coach also dived further into the field of employer engagement, they found this factor exists within the business sector (organisations with less than 200 employees), they also found that engagement of the business owner is as important as that of the employees.
 Employers or business owners persisting with the strategy of 'business as usual' for an extended period of time was one of the clear markers of low employer engagement.
 To overcome this challenge a key finding in the research was the impact client engagement can have on overall business performance, namely the third dimension of engagement!

 Keeping employees engaged and aligned to the organisational strategic direction can have a major impact on an organisations success, whether the organisation is for profit or not for profit.
 Engaged employees will pass on their enthusiasm to customers and stakeholders and they will develop and deliver better products and services - thereby positively impacting sales and profit!

-MIT Sloan Management Review - Measuring the Benefits of Employee Engagement
+MIT Sloan Management Review: Measuring the Benefits of Employee Engagement

-Harvard Business Review - The impact of Employee Engagement on Performance
+Harvard Business Review: The Impact of Employee Engagement on Performance